Filling Gaps in the Flower Garden

 To learn more about which types of annuals work best in perennial gardens (and why you'll probably want to avoid petunias and zinnias), read Late-Summer Flowers.

-Add some perennials.
 By midsummer, most nurseries and garden centers have put their perennials on sale.
 Another good thing about shopping for perennials in late July and early August, is that it's easy to see what's blooming at that time of year.
 Picking up a few new perennials will help you fill the gaps in your borders, while introducing good, late-season color that you'll enjoy in subsequent years.

-Acquire more fall-blooming plants.
 There are some perennials that look their best in August and September.
 Since most plant-buying happens in May when these fall-bloomers don't look like much, the typical perennial garden is short on late-season color.
 So while you're cruising for deals at your local garden center or nursery, consider picking up asters, mums, sedum, helenium and monkshood.
 If you're lucky, you might also be able to find flowering kale or flowering cabbage.
 These plants can look a little batty early on, but you'll be patting yourself on the back when they're looking fabulous in early November.

-Move in some pots.
 At the beginning of the season, I usually pot up a dozen or more decorative planters.
 Of course it's not that I "need" or even have room for that many pots.
 There are just so many interesting plants that suggest so many wonderful combinations.
 If you have a couple extra mid-size containers planted up, try using one of them to fill a gap in your perennial garden.
 You can't do this in more than a few places in the garden, and not every planter will work, but you might be surprised by the effect.
 Look closely at the gardens featured in magazines such as Horticulture and Martha Stewart Living, and you'll see how often they use this technique.

-Move the art around.
 I have a couple large gazing globes in my garden.
 I also have two small stone water basins and a few life-size concrete turtles and bunnies.
 It might be a bit presumptuous to call these accessories "garden art" but that's how I think of them.
 I also consider benches, chairs and birdbaths garden art, and in my garden, almost all of these features are mobile.

 The stone basin that looks great next to the primroses in early spring, would get completely hidden by the hostas, so I move it into the gap left by Jacob's ladder.
 I use the steel globe in the same way.
 A large one remains in the shade garden until the hostas and lady's mantle fill out, then it's available for hiding problems elsewhere.
 When all else fails, sometimes the best strategy is to just draw the eye away from the problem and let it rest on something like a sculpture or bench.